Nitesh-kumar-rai/Number-plate-detection-system/README.md

   recognise the letters in number plate image.

-5-The file train_model.py is used for training the model with letters and dumping the trained model in lr_model.pickle.
+5-The file train_model.py is used for training the model with letters and dumping the trained model in lr_model.pickle....